Joccy17/travelBug-frontend/README.md

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**
+**This App uses a Replit free plan, so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO](https://travel-bug-techis-frontend.herokuapp.com/) here!!